All Episodes

 I know.

-This in fact this is it's a slap in my face.
+It's a slap in my face.

-It's a slap to everybody out there, working the front lines on a daily basis.
+It's a slap to everybody out there working the front lines on a daily basis.

-I take a fence to what she said.
+I take offense to what she said.

 I truly do.